-On April 5, 2016, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amount of outstanding loans available to GAS-nineteen Ltd., GAS-twenty Ltd. and GAS-twenty one Ltd. under the Five Vessel Refinancing among GAS-eighteen Ltd., GAS-nineteen Ltd., GAS-twenty Ltd., GAS-twenty one Ltd. and GAS-twenty seven Ltd. as borrowers and ABN AMRO Bank N.V. and DNB (UK) Ltd. as mandated lead arrangers, original lenders and bookrunners.
-As of December 31, 2017, the amount outstanding under the loans available to GAS-nineteen Ltd., GAS-twenty Ltd. and GAS-twenty one Ltd. was \$219.5 million.
-GasLog provides a guarantee on the total obligations under the facilities, including the commitments made available to GAS-nineteen Ltd., GAS-twenty Ltd. and GAS-twenty one Ltd.
+On April 5, 2016, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amount of outstanding loans available to GAS-nineteen Ltd., the owner of the Methane Alison Victoria, GAS-twenty Ltd., the owner of the Methane Shirley Elisabeth, and GAS-twenty one Ltd., the owner of the Methane Heather Sally, under the Five Vessel Refinancing among GAS-eighteen Ltd., the owner of the Methane Lydon Volney, a GasLog owned vessel, GAS-nineteen Ltd., GAS-twenty Ltd., GAS-twenty one Ltd. and GAS-twenty seven Ltd., the owner of the Methane Becki Anne, as borrowers and ABN AMRO Bank N.V. and DNB (UK) Ltd. as mandated lead arrangers, original lenders and bookrunners.
+In November 2018, in connection with the acquisition of the Methane Becki Anne, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding under the loans available to GAS-twenty seven Ltd..
+As of December 31, 2018, the amount outstanding under the loans available to GAS-twenty seven Ltd. was \$93.9 million.
+GasLog provides a guarantee on the total obligations under the facilities, including the commitments made available to GAS-twenty Ltd., GAS-twenty Ltd. and GAS-twenty Ltd. and GAS-twenty Ltd., GAS-twenty Ltd., GAS-twenty Ltd. and GAS-twenty seven Ltd., GAS-twenty Ltd., GAS-twenty Ltd. and GAS-twenty the to GAS-twenty Ltd., GAS-twenty Ltd., GAS-twenty Ltd., GAS-twenty seven Ltd. was \$93.9 million.
+GasLog provides a guarantee on the total obligations under the facilities, including the commitments made available to GAS-twenty Ltd., GAS-twenty seven Ltd. and GAS-twenty seven Ltd.

 On May 25, 2017, in connection with the acquisition of the GasLog Greece, we and GasLog Partners Holdings entered into a guarantee pursuant to which we and GasLog Partners Holdings guaranteed up to the amount of outstanding loan available to GAS-eleven Ltd. under the Assumed October 2015 Facility among GAS-eleven Ltd., GAS-twelve Ltd., GAS-thirteen Ltd., Gas-fourteen Ltd., GAS-twenty two Ltd., GAS-twenty three Ltd., GAS-twenty four Ltd., GAS-twenty five Ltd., as borrowers, and Citibank, N.A., London Branch, Nordea Bank AB, London Branch, The Export-Import Bank of Korea, Bank of America, National Association, BNP Paribas, Credit Agricole Corporate and Investment Bank, Credit Suisse AG, HSBC Bank plc, ING Bank N.V., London Branch, KEB Hana Bank, London Branch, KfW IPEX-Bank GmbH, National Australia Bank Limited, Oversea-Chinese Banking Corporation Limited, Societe Generale and The Korea Development Bank as mandated lead arrangers with Nordea Bank AB, London Branch as agent, security agent, global co-ordinator and bookrunner and Citibank N.A., London Branch as export credit agent, global co-ordinator, bookrunner and export credit agent co-ordinator.
-On June 28, 2017, in connection with the acquisition of the GasLog Geneva, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-thirteen Ltd. (\$295.0 million as of December 31, 2017).
+On June 28, 2017, in connection with the acquisition of the GasLog Geneva, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-thirteen Ltd. In April 2018, in connection with the acquisition of the GasLog Gibraltar, we and GasLog Partners Holdings extended the guarantee agreement to guarantee up to the amount of outstanding commitment made available to GAS-fourteen Ltd. As of December 31, 2018, the amount outstanding under the loans available to GAS-eleven Ltd. was \$134.7 million, GAS-thirteen Ltd. was \$137.9 million and GAS-fourteen Ltd. was \$137.9 million.